saphewilliam/saphe-packages/packages/react-table/README.md

 ### Sorting by Columns

 Sorting a column can be as simple as calling the `toggleSort` function on the header cell.
-This will cycle the column through 3 states: SortOrder.DESC, SortOrder.ASC, and SortOrder.UNSORTED, in that order.
+This will cycle the column through 3 states by default: SortOrder.DESC, SortOrder.ASC, and SortOrder.UNSORTED, in that order.
 To house this logic, you can define a custom clickable header cell:

 ```tsx
 import React, { ReactElement } from 'react';